-Introduce Virtuous Disciple, emphasizing that we need the strength that comes from the Christian virtues for our Christian journey.
+Introduce Virtuous Disciple. emphasizing that we need the strength that comes from the Christian virtues for our Christian journey.
 Explain the activity.
+After a period of quiet time for reflection and for completing the activity, have the students gather in small groups to share the virtues they have decided they will need, and the obstacles that they want to leave behind.